Binding Tariff Information (BTI)

 All BTIs issued by the national customs authorities are introduced into the European Binding Tariff Information database (EBTI-database) run by the European Commission.

-See also the Report of the first phase of the EBTI monitoring of Member States.
+See also the Reports of the first and second phases of the EBTI monitoring of Member States.

 Where can I find the legal basis?